robzed/CavesNext/README.md

 I've put the source files under GPLv3, although there is a shareware message in the binary.

 Usually my code is under permissive licenses like the MIT license or Zlib-style licenses.
-If you wnat to do something that you think the GPLv3 won't allow you to do, then tell me what, and we can discuss a change.
+If you want to do something that you think the GPLv3 won't allow you to do, then tell me what, and we can discuss a change.

 ### Notes on the name